 When I first came to the U.S., the shopping habits of Americans was a shock to me.

-I was amazed how much money people spend on things they really don’t need or things that they could get for cheaper from another store.
+I was amazed by how much money people spend on things they really don’t need or things that they could find cheaper at another store.

-You see, from where I come from (Persia), going to the mall is not a weekend activity.
+You see, from where I come from, going to the mall is not a weekend activity.
 People only buy new clothes when they really need it (like once a year).
 For as long as I remember, we always had the same TV.

 We never bought a new TV just because there was a new model out.
-We bought a TV when the old one was broken and not working anymore!
+We bought new things when the old one was broken and not working anymore!

-Now, I know things are different here and I am not suggesting you buy 1 TV in your life time (although nothing wrong with that!), but there are lots of practical and easy ways to save money.
+Now, I know things are different here and I am not suggesting you buy 1 television in your lifetime (although there’s nothing wrong with that!), but there are lots of practical and easy ways to save money.
 It just takes a little effort and willingness.

 2. There is nothing wrong with re-gifting (as long as it’s not the same person who gave you the gift in the first place).
 Tough economic times call for tough measures.

 3. Buy a bag of popcorn kernels for $2.00 and get way more popcorn than the microwave popcorn bags—plus it doesn’t burn when you air-pop it.

 4. Give up your coffee shop addiction.
 Stopping for a latte on the way to work every day really adds up.
 Brew your own at home and save a ton.

 5. Stop going to the grocery store on an empty stomach, or you will spend way more than you intended to.